Clermont County, Ohio: Communities

 Ohio recognizes municipalities (villages and cities) and townships.

 Each municipality has an elected-nonpartisan council with a designated mayor.
 Mayors sometimes preside during mayor's court and have various other roles.
 These mayor-council arrangements pass municipal ordinances.

 In 1991, the state legislature and George Voinovich adopted "Limited Home Rule Townships" as a schism from the Ohio Constitution's Municipal Home Rule established in 1912.
-The alteration devolved township government to be similar to municipalities but without full home rule, a city code, comprehensive zoning, among a host of other traits.
+The alteration devolved townships which chose limited home rule government to be similar to municipalities but without full home rule, a city code, comprehensive zoning, among a host of other traits.
 The result is many developed townships which would have sought shared municipal incorporation with cities or villages have not maximized property value and do not have basic support for services and infrastructure, relying exclusively on reduced state funding—much of which comes from federal investments for roadwork.
 The autonomy which was sought has effectively been unable to reserve responsibility for the community and instead outsourced that responsibility to state intervention.